isadoraspirov/private-chef/README.md

 - jQuery: Supports JavaScript functionality to ensure smooth interactions, including the automatic collapsing of the Bootstrap mobile navbar when navigating to in-page links.
 - Images: All external images were generated using AI, except for the chef’s portrait, which is a real photograph.

+## Testing

+### Manual Testing

+Testing of the home page.

+The image have loaded correctly and the buttom "explore menu" goes directly to the correct menu section.
+The carousel images have loaded correctly and the interactive carousel works.
+The menu section looks as expected and the hover effect works.

+The responsive grid works in tablet and mobile screens

+### Automated testing with Lighthouse

+### HTML and CSS validation

+The code has been validate using the W3C tools:

+[W3C Markup Validation - HTML] https://validator.w3.org/
+[W3C CSS Validation] https://jigsaw.w3.org/css-validator/

 ## Deployment

 This project is hosted on GitHub Pages, a free service that publishes websites directly from a GitHub repository.